software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .important-title }

-> Exercise 20
+> Exercise 24
 >
 > Decide which team member gives the Sprint Review demonstration at the beginning of the next Sprint.
-This team member should make sure that they have a working version of the application on their computer and is able to show how the new features work in the user's perspective.
+This team member should make sure that they have a working version of the application either deployed to Render (preferred) or on their computer and they are able to show how the new features work _in the user's perspective_.
+If possible, demonstrate the features in the production environment.
 >
-> You can use the source code of the release you created earlier to get the working version of the application.
-Click the "Releases" link in GitHub and choose "Source code" under the "Assets" heading.
+> Prepare some _sensible_ test data (no [lorem ipsum](https://www.lipsum.com/), "asd", or "foobar") for the Sprint Review.
+This means that you should add a few sensible quizzes using the application so that you can easily demonstrate the user stories.

 {: .warning }